On partition functions and phases of scalars in AdS: Phases of scalar field theories

 The finite temperature effective potential can be written by including the partition function for thermal $AdS^{}_{4}$ from (\ref{zdt0}) with the regularized volume obtained from (\ref{vol4}) which is ${\cal V}^{}_{4}=2\pi\beta/3$.

 The saddle point equation is

 The zero temperature contribution to the RHS of the saddle point equation (\ref{saddle4}) is not a monotonic function but is convex unlike that of the previous $AdS_2$ and $AdS_3$ cases.
+The relevant plots are shown in figure \ref{ads4fig10}.
 Looking at the large $M$ behavior of the RHS, we note that the curve starts rising when $\log(M) \sim (8\pi^2)/\l$.
 This is why we need to choose a large value of $\l$ for the numerics which we fix to be $\l=70$.
 The convex nature of the RHS of saddle point equation (\ref{saddle4}) persists for finite temperature (see Figure \ref{roots4}).
 Further, since the coefficient of the term containing $|\phi_{cl}|$ is independent of $M$, there is no solution to the saddle point equation beyond a certain value of $|\phi_{cl}|$.
 The potential plots end beyond this value.
-This is unlike the previous cases where the concave nature means that the potential plots end at lower values of $|\phi_{cl}|$.
+This is unlike the previous concave nature where the potential plots end at lower values of $|\phi_{cl}|$.
 There is thus no physical ground on which we may concentrate on one of the roots.

 We thus summarize the nature of the potentials in this theory corresponding to both the roots of the saddle point equation for various values of the parameters.

 (i) The phases are shown in Figure \ref{ads4regions}.
 There is no solution to the saddle point equation in region $C$ and the two roots as shown in Figure \ref{roots4} coincide on the boundary separating regions $B$ and $C$.